-- Please arrive at class on time and prepared to participate - Students must turn off mobile phones, unless using them for an assignment or otherwise instructed.
+- Please arrive at class on time and prepared to participate - Silence and store mobile phones out of site, unless using them for an assignment or otherwise instructed.
 Note taking on devices is permitted with instructor approval.
-Instructors reserve the right to request that all devices (that are not medically required for a student) are turned off during class. - Students must refrain from "surfing" the Internet, online shopping or completing outside assignments while in class, as this hinders participation and distracts instructors. - Students and instructors will address one another with respect and civility at all times.
+Instructors reserve the right to request that all devices (that are not medically required for a student) are turned off during class.

+- Students must refrain from recreational use of the internet, social media sites, emailing, messaging, and/or completing outside assignments while in class, as this hinders participation and distracts other students and instructors. - Students and instructors will always address one another with respect and civility. - Students should address instructors as Professor or Doctor, as applicable.